mycargus/pact-wiki/Best practices.md

 To ensure you don't have a Garbage In Garbage Out situation, expect the response body to contain the newly updated values of the resource, and all will be well.

 If, for performance reasons, you don't want to include the updated resource in the response, another way to avoid GIGO is to use a shared fixture between a GET response body, and a PUT/POST request body.
-That way, you know that the fields you are PUTing or POSTing are also the fields that you can be GETing.
+That way, you know that the fields you are PUTing or POSTing are the same fields that you can be GETing.

 ## In your provider project